toddaustin07/edgebridge/README.md

 ### Example use cases

 There are four 'companion' Edge drivers available that work with edgebridge that you can use rather than having to write your own Edge drivers.
-At present, these drivers provide support for the following types of devices:  generic triggers, motion, presence, and contact.
+At present, these drivers provide support for the following types of devices:  generic triggers, motion, presence, contact, and temperature/humdity.
 Each of these drivers is available from my [shared projects channel](https://bestow-regional.api.smartthings.com/invite/d429RZv8m9lo) for installation on your SmartThings hub:
 * LAN Device Trigger V2b (and as of 11/21/22 there is also available a multi-trigger-in-a-single-device version of this driver)
 * LAN Motion Device Driver
 * LAN Presence Device Driver V1
 * LAN Contact Device Driver V1
+* LAN Temp-Humidity Driver V1

 Your device or application, running somewhere on your LAN, can send HTTP requests to change the state of each of these SmartThings devices.
 The requests are sent to edgebridge, which then forwards them on to the Edge driver that has registered to receive them.